wso2/docs-is/en/identity-server/6.1.0/docs/deploy/configure-user-stores.md

 !!! info
-Starting from update level <update_level>, the circuit breaker for userstores is enabled by default to ignore unavailable userstores, ensuring smooth operations in the Identity Server.
-If it is necessary to disable this behavior, add the following configuration to the `<IS_HOME>/repository/conf/deployment.toml` file:
+Starting from update level <update_level>, the circuit breaker for userstores is introduced to ignore unavailable userstores, ensuring smooth operations in the Identity Server.
+If it is necessary to enable this behavior, add the following configuration to the `<IS_HOME>/repository/conf/deployment.toml` file:
 ```
 [user_store]
-enable_circuit_breaker_for_user_stores=false
+enable_circuit_breaker_for_user_stores=true
 ```
 !!! info
-Additionally, the following properties have been introduced to support the circuit breaker, specifying the maximum values for re-establishing the connection as a server-wide configuration:
+Additionally, the following properties have been introduced to support the circuit breaker, specifying the maximum connection retry count & minimum connection retry delay values for re-establishing the connection as a server-wide configuration:
 ```
 [user_store]
 maxConnectionRetryCount=2
-maxConnectionRetryDelayInMilliSeconds=12000
+minConnectionRetryDelayInMilliSeconds=60000
 ```

 ---